fasterius/seqCAT/README.md

 # Compare all profiles to each other
 comparisons <- compare_many(list(hct116, hke3, rko))

-# Create an heatmap of comparisons
+# Create an heatmap of comparisons and their similarity scores
 plot_heatmap(comparisons[[1]])
 ```
 <p align="center">